MA/MSc

 Overview

-The degree consists of modules taught by both departments in a truly interdisciplinary and collaborative style.
+The degree consists of modules taught by The Department of Media, Communication and Cultural Studies and the Department of Computing in a truly interdisciplinary and collaborative style.

 Module title Credits